 Neil is currently working on research which looks at racial profiling in immigration control in Northern Ireland.
 He is also conducting empirical research, sponsored by the OU Citizenship and Governance Strategic Research Area, which looks at the emotional impacts of working as an asylum practitioner, as well as education and training to help practitioners perform their roles.
 In addition, Neil is currently working on a project with the UK charity, LawCare, to develop online resources to promote psychologically healthy practices within the legal profession.
 As part of this project, Neil is collaborating in research which looks at means of supporting the mental health of practitioners within the legal profession.

 Neil is Module Chair of W102 Law: Concepts and Perspectives.
 He is also a member of the Open Justice team.

-Neil is on the executive board of the Socio-Legal Studies Association, holding the position of Honorary Secretary, and is a member of the Society of Legal Scholars and the International Association of Legal Ethics.
+Neil is on the executive board of the Socio-Legal Studies Association, holding the position of Honorary Secretary.

 Neil is also currently a Guest Lecturer and Visiting Fellow of the EDELNet International Graduate School (FernUniversität in Hagen).